 This is just an image with people in it.
 This is NOT Portrait Photography.

-In a true sense, portrait photography is an image taken with the knowledge of the subject where the subject is in the environment that’ll be capturing its expressions, its emotions, and its actions which will be just as important as what she is wearing and how she looks.
+In a true sense, portrait photography is an image taken with the knowledge of the subject.
+Here, the subject is in the environment that’ll be capturing its expressions, its emotions, and its actions, which will be just as important as what she is wearing and how she looks.

 A portrait is a detailed shot that captures more than a face.
-Hence it’s important that you avoid this portrait photography mistake and make sure that what you capture looks combined in one frame, rather than the scattered and too many emotions like in the image above.
+Hence, it’s important that you avoid such portrait photography mistakes.
+Make sure that what you capture looks combined in one frame, rather than scattered and too many emotions like in the image above.

 Portrait photography is about focusing on the subject.
-If the viewer is getting distracted by the background, then it’s the biggest portrait photography mistake that’ll make you fail.
+If the viewer is getting distracted by the background, then it’s the biggest portrait photography mistake.
+These portrait photography mistakes will fail your photography.